seanpmaxwell/express-generator-typescript/README.md

 command line options.
 But maintaining two separate project folders which contained and didn't contain authentication started to get messy.

-- Remove following modules from `package.json`:
+- Remove the following modules from `package.json`:
   - `jsonwebtoken`
   - `@types/jsonwebtoken`
   - `bcrypt`